Southampton-RSG/2021-11-1-socobio-crs/prerequisites.md

 ## Python

 We use Python 3, because it is generally the most widely used version of Python.
-The "Anaconda3" installation provides everything Python-related you will need for the workshop.
+The "Anaconda3" package provides everything Python-related you will need for the workshop.
 To install Anaconda, follow the instructions below.

 **<span style="color:red">IMPORTANT</span>: When asked "Add Anaconda to my PATH environment variable", answer "yes".
 After it's finished, close and reopen any open terminals to reload the updated PATH and allow the installed Python to be found.**

-If you wish to use Microsoft Visual Studio Code (VSCode) as your text editor, install it when prompted. **Note** This requires administrator rights.
+If you want to use Microsoft Visual Studio Code (VSCode) as your text editor, install it when prompted. **Note** This requires administrator rights.

 #### Windows